Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 To address this issue in training SPLAM, two novel approaches were adopted for generating challenging negative splice junctions. **(1)** The first approach involved selecting random GT-AG pairs on the opposite strand of protein-coding gene loci.
 Since overlapping genes are rare in eukaryotes, it is unlikely to have another transcribed gene on the opposite strand of a protein-coding gene.
 This resulted in 4,467,910 splice junctions referred to as **Negative Random** (red in :ref:`Figure <splam_data_curation>`).

 To further increase the difficulty of negative junctions, **(2)** only splice junctions with 1-alignment support on the opposite strand of protein-coding gene loci were chosen.
-These junctions are likely to be transcription noise or alignment artifacts and should be eliminated, making them more suitable for SPLAM training.
+These junctions are likely to be transcription noise or alignment artifacts and should be eliminated, making them more suitable for Splam training.
 This approach generated 2,486,305 splice junctions referred to as **Negative 1** (orange in :ref:`Figure <splam_data_curation>`).
 Accurately curating these challenging negative splice junctions is crucial for effective training of SPLAM.

 .. _splam_data_curation: